ggozad/strophe.plugins/README.md

 ## License

-strophe.plugins is Copyright (C) 2012 Yiorgis Gozadinos, Riot AS.
+strophe.plugins is Copyright (C) 2012 Yiorgis Gozadinos.
 It is distributed under the MIT license.

 [Strophe]: http://strophe.im/strophejs